sumit-sharma-02/crafty-commerce/README.md

 ### Seed Database

-Use the following commeand to put some dummy products in that database.
+Use the following command to put some dummy products in that database.
 Run it in the root folder.

 ```